|

 SWCPC 646

-This collection bulks with individuals, group of individuals, events
+This collection bulks with individuals, group of individuals, events involving

-involving the Equal Rights Amendment, the League of Women Voters of Texas, and political
+the Equal Rights Amendment, the League of Women Voters of Texas, and political

 leaders.
 Hermine Tobolowsky considered the "Mother of the Equal Rights

-Amendment," successfully coordinated the Equal Legal Rights Amendment passage to the
+Amendment," successfully coordinated the Equal Legal Rights Amendment passage to

-Texas Constitution in 1972.
+the Texas Constitution in 1972.
 She was born on January 13, 1972 in San Antonio.
-She obtained

-her law degree from the University of Texas School of Law.
-She established her own law
+She obtained her law degree from the University of Texas School of Law.
+She

-practice in San Antonio and later in Dallas.
-She served as a legal advisor for numerous
+established her own law practice in San Antonio and later in Dallas.
+She served

-womens organizations up to the time of her death on July 25, 1995.
+death on July 25, 1995.

 Tornillo, Texas

-Photograph collection, 1920-1949
+Photograph Collection, 1920-1949

 14 copy prints

-SWCPC 320, E3
+SWCPC 320 E3

-Consists of photographs of people and places in Tornillo, Texas (ca.
+Consists of photographs of people and places in Tornillo, Texas (ca. 1920-1949).

-1920-1949).
 These include photos of the Tornillo Girls basketball team (undated); the El

-Paso County Dress Contest (ca. 1925); El Paso County School Fair (ca. 1925); El Paso
+Paso County Dress Contest (ca. 1925); El Paso County School Fair (ca. 1925); El

-County Cotton Festival Queen (ca. 1924); Tornillo, Texas (ca. 1923); and the Tornillo
+Paso County Cotton Festival Queen (ca. 1924); Tornillo, Texas (ca. 1923); and

 Townsend, Charles R.

-Photograph collection, 1940-1950
+Photograph Collection, 1940-1950

 5 photos

-SWCPC 158, E1
+SWCPC 158 E1

-Consists of photographs of Charles Townsend and rodeo promotions
+Consists of photographs of Charles Townsend and rodeo promotions (1940-1950),

-(1940-1950), and also contains photographs of the ACME Cowboy Boot Company promotional car
+and also contains photographs of the ACME Cowboy Boot Company promotional car

 (1956).

 Charles R. Townsend was born in Nocona, Texas, in 1929.
-He began the rodeo circuit riding
+He began the rodeo

-popular as an announcer, worked rodeos from coast to coast.
-In 1950, he married Mary
+Townsend, who proved very popular as an announcer, worked rodeos from coast to

-Louise Smith of Henrietta, Texas.
-While on the rodeo circuit, he continued his education
+coast.
+In 1950, he married Mary Louise Smith of Henrietta, Texas.
+While on the

-earning a bachelor's degree from Midwestern University at Wichita Falls, a master's degree
+Midwestern University at Wichita Falls, a Master's degree from Baylor

-published the biography, San Antonio Rose: The Life and Music of Bob Wills.
+the biography, San Antonio Rose: The Life and Music of Bob Wills.

-Townsend continues to announce rodeo, while teaching at West Texas A&M University.
+Townsend continues to announce rodeo, while teaching at West Texas A&M

 Townzen Family